PretorDH/Dragon/README.md

         <h2>Customizable scrollbars (in developing)</h2>
         <p>
-            User customisable scroll bars on CSS-based in WebKit and based on JS in all other browsers.
+            User customisable scroll bars on CSS-based in WebKit and based on JS in most other browsers.
         </p>
     </li>
     <li>